nlapalu/MSTS/README.md

 You can perform the same analysis on all the feature types available in your gff file.

-## Analyze relation between Transcript Expression level and nucleosome occupancy
+## Explore relationship between Transcript Expression level and nucleosome occupancy

-If you have RNA-Seq data and MAINE-Seq data, you could draw phasograms with intervals of expression levels
+If you have RNA-Seq data and MAINE-Seq data, you could draw phasograms on genes (or other relevant feature) grouped by expression levels.
+To do so, you have to defined a list of features to which the analysis will be limited.

-Generate TPM count file from RNA-Seq mapped data (sorted, indexed bam) and annotation file
+If you do not have counts on your features, you can generate TPM count file from RNA-Seq mapped data (sorted and indexed bam) and annotation fil :

 `MSTS_count_TPM.py RNA_mapping.sorted.bam genes.gff3 -v 2 > counts.tpm`

-Export transcript list of IDs for defined Expression Level intervals (x>50,50>=x>5,5>=x>1,x<=1)
+Export list of transcripts IDs for each defined Expression Level intervals, *e.g* [x>50,50>=x>5,5>=x>1,x<=1].

 ```
 tail -n+2 counts.tpm | awk -F"\t" '{if($5 > 50){print $1}}' > 50.tpm